 Explore stats from Cyprus vs Malta on ScoreBat - we are updating the numbers on this page every second of the game.

-Cyprus are on a losing streak - they have lost to Croatia, Slovakia, Russia, Malta, Ukraine and Hungary in their previous 6 matches while Malta are on a losing streak - they have lost to Slovenia and Russia in their previous 3 matches.
-Overall, Cyprus have won 3 of their last 20 matches, losing 15 and drawing 2, while Malta have won 5 of their last 20 matches, losing 11 and drawing 4.
+Cyprus are in the middle of a six-match losing streak, including defeats against Croatia, Slovakia, Russia, Malta, Ukraine and Hungary in their last six outings, while Malta are on a three-game losing streak, with defeats against Slovenia and Russia in their last three matches.
+Overall, Cyprus have won three of their last twenty matches, losing fifteen and drawing two, while over their most recent twenty games, Malta have claimed five victories, suffered eleven defeats, and drawn four times.

-As always, World cup Europe, Qualification, Group H's live standings are availble and updated in real time.
-Cyprus are the 5th in the table with 5 points after 10 matches, while Malta are the 6th with 5 points in 10 matches.
+As always, Europe Qualification Group H's live standings are availble and updated in real time.
+Cyprus sit 5th with five points from ten matches, while Malta occupy 6th spot with five points in ten matches.

 We are adding goal videos and full video highlights of the match between Cyprus and Malta in real time.
 You can watch the goals by Fotis Papoulis, Zach Muscat, Pieros Sotiriou and Jurgen Degabriele as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
 Full video highlights of Cyprus - Malta are being added as they become available on the official social media channels of the league or the teams.